54th New Zealand Parliament: Green Party–New Zealand First tensions

 On 29 January 2025, the Green Party sent a letter asking Prime Minister Christopher Luxon and Speaker of the House Gerry Brownlee to condemn alleged racist and xenophobic remarks made by New Zealand First MPs and government ministers Winston Peters and Shane Jones towards several Green MPs from migrant backgrounds.
-Jones had made remarks about sending Mexicans home (a reference to Mexican-New Zealander MP Ricardo Menéndez March while Peters had accused Green MPs Lawrence Xu-Nan and Franciso Hernandez of seeking to impose "foreign ideas" on New Zealanders.
+Jones had made remarks about sending Mexicans home, a reference to Mexican-New Zealander MP Ricardo Menéndez March while Peters had accused Green MPs Lawrence Xu-Nan and Franciso Hernandez of seeking to impose "foreign ideas" on New Zealanders.
 In response, Jones and Peters defended their remarks, with the former accusing the aforementioned foreign-born MPs of not respecting New Zealand culture and the latter accusing the Greens of "faux outrage."
 Luxon refused to confirm whether he would discipline Peters and Jones but advised other MPs to "watch their language."
 The Mexican Embassy to New Zealand said it had raised concerns about Peters and Jones' remarks through diplomatic channels.
 Peters subsequently confirm that he would meet with the Ambassador at Waitangi in early February.

 On 19 February 2025, NZ First MPs Peters and Jones criticised Green MP Menéndez March for referring to New Zealand as "Aotearoa" while questioning Immigration Minister Erica Stanford.
 Peters also sought to change standing orders around references to New Zealand.
 Speaker Brownlee defended March's right to refer to New Zealand as Aotearoa but reminded MPs to refer to New Zealand by both its English and Māori language names.
 On 4 March, Speaker Brownlee issued a ruling ordering Members of Parliament to stop complaining about the use of Aotearoa as the Māori name for New Zealand.

+On 18 February 2026, Winston Peters twice criticised Green MP Teanau Tuiono for referring to New Zealand by its Māori name Aotearoa during a Question Time debate on New Zealand's climate aid policies to the Pacific.
+In response, Labour leader Chris Hipkins accused Peters of making racist remarks to the ethnic Cook Islander MP while Speaker Brownlee cautioned Peters against asking unacceptable questions."
+On 19 February, Brownlee ejected Shadow Leader of the House and Labour MP Kieran McAnulty from a House debate after the latter accused the former of showing "double standards" towards Peters over his treatment of Tuiono.

+On 30 July, Peters told Green MP Lawrence Xu-Nan to "go back to your own country" during a debate on the previous government's response to the COVID-19 pandemic.
+His remarks drew criticism from other parliamentarians across the spectrum as well as the Chinese Ambassador Wang Xiaoling.
+Prime Minister Luxon condemned Peters' comments as "offensive" but declined to remove his as Foreign Minister.
+On 6 August, Speaker Brownlee rejected a Green Party request that Peters to be asked to withdraw and apologise for his remarks towards Xu-Nan.